 Honors Biology is designed for the highly motivated student with a strong interest in the field of science.
 The course content exceeds the eligible content for the Keystone Biology Exam and emphasizes higher order thinking skills using laboratory investigations, independent research, collaborative learning projects, problem solving activities and bioethical discussions.
-Students who enroll in this course are expected to demonstrate learning through the synthesis, application, and evaluation of the fundamental principles of biology.
+Students are expected to demonstrate learning through the synthesis, application, and evaluation of the fundamental principles of biology.
 The Honors Biology course is rigorous and supplemented with a required laboratory component corresponding to the material studied in the classroom.
 Students design and carry out long and short-term investigations and use proper lab report format to report their findings.
 Students enrolled in this course should expect an out of class time investment to complete assignments and labs, including a daily review of class material.
 This course will prepare students for future participation in AP/IB science courses.
-The Biology Keystone Exam is administered at the end of this course. \This is a high school weighted course at 1.1
+The Biology Keystone Exam is administered at the end of this course.

-2023 Biology L2 Grade 9-10 1.0 cr
+2023 Biology L2 Grade 10 1.0 cr